 Andrew Sinclair

-Andrew Sinclair is Director of Engineering at Canonical USA, Ltd., focusing on automotive software solutions.
+Andrew Sinclair is an Engineering Manager at Canonical USA, Ltd., focusing on open source software development.

 Daniel Patnaik